 While some might say that Bitcoin is slated to replace conventional currencies and assume the position of modern-day USD, others might perceive it as digital gold.
 However, others like Warren Buffet, who is amongst the world’s most successful investors would refuse to assign any value to Bitcoin as it isn’t a value-producing resource.

-Overall, Bitcoin has presented the world with an excellent alternative to the traditional financial system.
-The only ones who seem to have a problem with Bitcoin seem to be the ones who cannot grasp a clear understanding of the technology behind the crypto coin.
+Overall, This has presented the world with an excellent alternative to the traditional financial system.
+The only ones who seem to have a problem with this seem to be the ones who cannot grasp a clear understanding of the technology behind the crypto coin.